 I’ve blogged about my love of Star Trek before, so when I heard about this documentary, I just had to get it.
 William Shatner (Captian James Kirk) hosts this documentary where he interviews the other actors who, like him, played Starship Captains in various Star Trek TV shows and movies.
 What I like most about this film is that I originally expected it to be a series of interviews, where he sits down with one actor and interviews him, then switches to the next, and so on.
-Done that way, it would be effective, but that could easily be done on a TV talks show.
-Instead, Shater switches between he various actors, talking to each for a little @ a time, keeping the film moving forward.
+Done that way, it would be effective, but that could easily be done on a TV talk show.
+Instead, Shatner switches between the various actors, talking to each for a little at a time, keeping the film moving forward.

-Overall, this is great documentary, and must-see viewing for any self respecting Trekker.
+Overall, this is a great documentary, and must-see viewing for any self-respecting Trekker.
 Two Thumbs Up!